vishnunairjanardhan/democms/src/content/posts/customer-engagement.md

 <h2 id="Examples-of-Customer-Engagement">Examples of Customer Engagement</h2>

 <ul>
-<li><h3>The Honest Company</h3></li>
+<h3>The Honest Company</h3>
-The Honest Company has been utilizing creative customer engagement strategies since it started advertising on Amazon in 2017.
+<li>The Honest Company has been utilizing creative customer engagement strategies since it started advertising on Amazon in 2017.
 To build brand awareness and reach fresh audiences, they combined various advertising tools, including Amazon DSP (Demand-Side Platform) and Amazon Streaming TV ads.
 By using Amazon DSP, they were able to target exclusive audiences on Amazon-owned platforms as well as on third-party sites and apps, helping them extend their reach beyond Amazon itself.

 <img src="/assets/blog/6179a66e5f9cc70024c6ce69_635932379655011574-Jessica-Alba-The-Honest-Co_aea7f3f600dd0086555152c1cc8011a1_2000.png" alt="The Honest Company"/>